freenas/freenas-docs/userguide/system.rst

 Any CAs that you import or create will be added as entries in :menuselection:`System --> CAs`.
-The columns in this screen will indicate the name of the CA, whether or not it is an internal CA, whether or not the issuer is self-signed, the number of certificates that have been issued by the CA, the distinguished name of the CA, the date and time the CA was created, and the date and time the CA expires.
+The columns in this screen indicate the name of the CA, whether it is an internal CA, whether the issuer is self-signed, the number of certificates that have been issued by the CA, the distinguished name of the CA, the date and time the CA was created, and the date and time the CA expires.

-If you click the entry for a CA, the following buttons become
+Clicking the entry for a CA causes these buttons to become available:
-available:

-* **Export Certificate:** will prompt to browse to the location, on the system being used to access the %brand% system, to save a copy of the CA's X.509 certificate.
+* **Export Certificate:** prompts to browse to the location to save a copy of the CA's X.509 certificate on the computer being used to access the %brand% system.

-* **Export Private Key:** will prompt to browse to the location, on the system being used to access the %brand% system, to save a copy of the CA's private key.
-Note that this option only appears if the CA has a private key.
+* **Export Private Key:** prompts to browse to the location to save a copy of the CA's private key on the computer being used to access the %brand% system.
+This option only appears if the CA has a private key.

-* **Delete:** will prompt to confirm before deleting the CA.
+* **Delete:** prompts for confirmation before deleting the CA.

 .. index:: Certificates